zwicker-group/py-pde/docs/paper/paper.md

 ```
 The package defines common differential operators that act directly on the
 fields.
-For instance, calling `field.gradient('neumann')` returns a vector field on the
+For instance, calling `field.gradient(bc='neumann')` returns a vector field on
-same cylindrical grid where the components correspond to the gradient of
+the same cylindrical grid where the components correspond to the gradient of
 `field` assuming Neumann boundary conditions.
 Here, differential operators are evaluated using the finite difference method
 (FDM) and the package supports various boundary conditions, which can be